-- 07.4 Where the patient has not paid the account the unpaid account may be presented to Medicare with a Medicare claim form.
-In this case Medicare will forward to the claimant a benefit cheque made payable to the optometrist. - O7.5 It is the patient's responsibility to forward the cheque to the optometrist and make arrangements for payment of the balance of the account, if any.
-"Pay optometrist cheques" involving Medicare benefits cannot be sent direct to optometrists, or to patients at an optometrist's address (even if requested by the patient to do so).
-"Pay optometrist cheques" will be forwarded to the patient's normal address.
+Where the patient has not paid the account in full, the unpaid account may be presented to Medicare Australia with a completed Medicare claim form.
+In this case Medicare Australia will forward to the claimant a benefit cheque made payable to the optometrist.

+It is the patient's responsibility to forward the cheque to the optometrist and make arrangements for payment of the balance of the account, if any.
+"Pay optometrist" cheques involving Medicare benefits must (by law), not be sent direct to optometrists, or to the claimant at an optometrist's address (even if requested by the claimant to do so).
+"Pay optometrist" cheques are required to be forwarded to the claimant's last known address as recorded with Medicare Australia.

-O7.6 When issuing a receipt to a patient for an account that is being paid wholly or in part by a Medicare "pay optometrist cheque" the optometrist should indicate on the receipt that a "Medicare" cheque for \$..... was involved in the payment of the account.
+When issuing a receipt to a patient for an account that is being paid wholly or in part by a Medicare "pay optometrist" cheque the optometrist should indicate on the receipt that a "Medicare cheque for \$..... was involved in the payment of the account".
+The receipt should also include any money paid by the claimant or patient.